HiKapok/tf.extra_losses/README.md

 	result = angular_softmax(features, normed_var_weights, labels, global_step, 4, 1000., 0.000025, 35., 0.)
 	loss = tf.reduce_mean(tf.nn.sparse_softmax_cross_entropy_with_logits(labels=labels, logits=result[0]))
 	```
+	- For others just refer to this [script](https://github.com/HiKapok/tf.extra_losses/blob/master/py_loss.py).

 All the codes was tested under TensorFlow 1.6, Python 3.5, Ubuntu 16.04 with CUDA 8.0.
-The outputs of this Op had been compared with the original caffe codes' outputs, and the bias could be ignored.
+The outputs of these Ops in C++ had been compared with the original caffe codes' outputs, and the bias could be ignored.
 The gradients of this Op had been checked using [tf.test.compute\_gradient\_error](https://www.tensorflow.org/api_docs/python/tf/test/compute_gradient_error) and [tf.test.compute\_gradient](https://www.tensorflow.org/api_docs/python/tf/test/compute_gradient).
+While the others are implemented following the official implementation in Python Ops.

 Any contributions to this repo is welcomed.